mathsDOTearth/casmRVVaddition/README.md

 # My First C Assembly Hybrid Vector Program

-Following on from [part 1](https://riscv.epcc.ed.ac.uk/documentation/first_vector_prog/), next up we look at combining C and RISC-V assembly in your second RISC-V RVV 0.7.1 program and running it on the EPCC RISC-V testbed.
+Here we are combining C and RISC-V assembly in your second RISC-V RVV 0.7.1 program.
 It is assumed that you are familiar with the `vim` editor, the C programming language and some RISC-V assembly language.

-As with part one, you will need [access](https://riscv.epcc.ed.ac.uk/documentation/access/) to the EPCC RISC-V testbed to be able to compile and run programs on several available systems.
-You will need to be logged in to the EPCC RISC-V testbed login node before proceeding with this guide.
 I have included code for RISC-V RVV version 1.0 and the SPIKE command line to run it, but no support will be given in this document in setting up SPIKE.

 # Setting Up the Compiler